 Metal straw FAQs

 When Kat founded Kalleco she decided to launch the brand with metal straws.
 This was because it is a simple change that people can make to their lives which can make a significant impact on the environment.
-Straws make up 7% of the plastic debris in the oceans, so removing any from the eco-system is a big benefit.
+Plastic straws make up 7% of plastic items found in the oceans, so removing any from the eco-system is a big benefit.
 Since we launched, we get a few recurring questions about our products, so we have decided to do an FAQ about (drum roll)... straws!

 Why use a straw?